 Rising above it all…is for dummies!

-Quinn Emmanuel’s UK Senior Partner cut out his PR team and tackled negative press coverage directly this week in a personal attack on the press, his rivals, and a defecting partner that has definitely worked very well.
+Quinn Emmanuel’s UK Senior Partner cut out his PR team and tackled negative coverage directly this week in a personal attack on the press, his rivals, and a defecting partner that has definitely worked very well.

 Richard East lashed out on LinkedIn after Legal Week reported that Quinn’s London office was in “real trouble” following the departure of three partners and 13 lawyers for Willkie Farr, and that profits would be “massively hit”.